Which Flooring is Best For Stairs?

 The clear choice for stairs.
 It’s comforting underfoot and homely.
 Often stairs are leading up to the bedroom, which usually has carpet in it too, therefore it fits with the theme nicely.
 Falling down the stairs is certainly something you do not want to do, and carpet largely stops any slipping due to its grip, even if something is spilt.
 If you’ve got children running up and down the stairs, carpets would significantly reduce the risk of accidents.
 Again, children often play on them, sliding down and all sorts; a softer landing therefore being a safer option.

 Nevertheless, like any flooring it comes with its negatives.
 Stairs lose their colour over time especially when they come into contact with sunlight, therefore if a window faces your stairs it is something to consider when buying new flooring.
 As mentioned previously, stairs experience a high amount of foot traffic.
 Over time, a carpet becomes worn and sometimes flat, taking away from its original visual appeal.

 Another factor worth contemplating when choosing your flooring for stairs is maintenance and cleaning.
 As I am sure you already know, carpets need hoovering and more often if the floor is heavily used, consequently more upkeep required.
 Hoovering stairs is significantly more effort than hoovering a room, due to carrying the hoover up and down the steps.
 Someone who is elderly or disabled may find this a more difficult task, so if you fall into either of these categories it may be worth considering when picking.

-Buyers usually want rooms such as hallways to have neutral flooring and walls, which is why real wooden flooring would be unbeatable.
+Buyers usually want rooms such as hallways to have neutral flooring and walls, which is why wood flooring would be unbeatable.
 It never goes out of fashion, so you can rest assured you won’t feel like you’ll need to update in a few years due to a change in trends.